Paid Hospitality Internships and International Hotel Experience

 To keep up the networking, you want to keep in touch with the contacts in your network.
 This way, the network you’ve built up won’t die out.
 It would be a waste when you lose all the value from the network you’ve put all this work in.
 This also means that it’s important to send a thank you note when someone in your network helped you get your hotel internship abroad or with something else.

-Top hotels for Internships Abroad
+Top hotels for Hospitality Internships Abroad (5 Star)

 I’ve you really can’t find anything, or you just want some extra options, we’ve got a couple of the best hotels for internships for you.